-In future versions, pinning will be enabled by default as will running an embedded IPFS node.
+In future versions, pinning will be enabled by default, as will running an embedded IPFS node.
 This will be an important day for TrueBlocks as it will allow TrueBlocks to finally become a truly decentralized method to produce, publish, and share an immutable index.

 Pinning by default has the happy consequence that as users acquire and retain portions of the index for their own selfish reasons, they are sharing those portions with others.
-This happens without "extra effort" on the part of the end user-an important consideration in distributed systems. in other words, sharing happens as a by-product or "off-fall" of the system.
+This happens without "extra effort" on the part of the end user-an important consideration in distributed systems.
+In other words, sharing happens as a by-product or "off-fall" of the system.
 This is by design.
-Requiring "extra effort" from an end user almost guarantees the long-term failure of the system.
+It is our belief that requiring "extra effort" from an end user almost guarantees the long-term failure of the system.

 Obviously, the user will retain those portions of the index they need for their own purposes.
-And, while each chunk contains the user's records, they contain many other records as well.
-Pinning by default takes advantage of this.
-It's a perfect example of "You scratch my back, I'll scratch yours."
+And, while each chunk contains the user's own appearance records, they contain many additional records as well.
+Pinning by default takes advantage of this fact.
+It is a perfect example of "You scratch my back, I'll scratch yours."

-We purposefully built this system to naturally distribute the index (which, remember, is available to anyone through the smart contract).
+We purposefully built this system to naturally distribute the Unchained Index (which, remember, is available to anyone through the smart contract).
 We wanted to create a system with positive externalities-that is, we wanted to design a system in which each new user makes the system better as opposed to placing an increasing burden on the system.